The Yin Yang Symbol: A Philosophy of Chaos and Harmony

 Replica of an ancient Chinese oracle bone. ( CC BY-SA 3.0 )

 These ordinary definitions lend themselves to conceptual extrapolation.
 For example, in a peasant community, when the sun went down, the people rested - so yin became associated with rest and passivity.
 In another example, the sun is hot and so yang becomes associated with fire.
-It should be pointed out that these concepts were not used together.
+These concepts were not used together.

 The First Known Philosophical Yin-Yang

-The philosophical yin-yang first appeared during the Han Dynasty; but it really came into its own during the Zhou Dynasty when it became associated with the concept of qi (vital energy).
-Seizing on this new metaphysical worldview, Chinese philosophers, such as Confucius and Lao Tzu, expounded on the various attributes of yin and yang.
-In general, the Confucians preferred the fiery yang while the Taoists preferred the serene Yin.
+The philosophical yin-yang first appeared during the Han Dynasty ; but it really came into its own during the Zhou Dynasty when it became associated with the concept of qi (vital energy).
+Seizing on this new metaphysical worldview, Chinese philosophers, such as Confucius and Lao Tzu , expounded on the various attributes of yin and yang.
+In general, the Confucians preferred the fiery yang while the Taoists preferred the serene Yin aspects of the yin yang symbol.

 Confucius Lao-tzu and Buddhist Arhat. ( 三教) ( Public Domain )